 In retrospect, the fact that it took GM as long as it did to produce the Camaro (and its Pontiac sibling, the Firebird) is somewhat puzzling.
 GM knew about the Mustang long before it debuted and Chevrolet stylists had actually been playing with four-seat “personal car” designs since at least 1958.
-In 1962, Chevrolet styling chief Irv Rybicki had proposed building one such design on the platform of the compact Chevy II/Nova; in early 1964, Chevrolet had shown a prototype of a Nova-based personal car at the New York Auto Show, appropriately called Super Nova.
+In 1962, Chevrolet styling chief Irv Rybicki had proposed building one such design on the platform of the compact Chevy II/Nova.
+At the New York Auto Show in early 1964, Chevrolet had shown a prototype of a Nova-based personal car, appropriately called Super Nova.
 Despite all those antecedents, the car that became the Camaro wasn’t approved for production until August 1964, four months after the Mustang’s spectacular bow.

 Why?
 When Chevrolet General Manager Semon “Bunkie” Knudsen vetoed Rybicki’s personal-car concept back in 1962, he declared that Chevrolet didn’t need yet another car.
 At the time, Chevy had the full-sized Chevrolet, the Corvette, the rear-engined, air-cooled Corvair, and the compact Chevy II, and the division was busily readying the midsize Chevelle/Malibu for a 1964 debut.
 There were limits to even Chevrolet’s development and marketing budget, especially for something management didn’t see as a volume product.

 When the Mustang proved to be an instant success, Knudsen realized he had made a mistake, but it wasn’t until Mustang sales topped the six-figure mark that GM’s upper management was convinced.
-The new Corvair, for all its lovely, Italianate good looks, was no match for the competition from Dearborn, in part because its top engine, the a 164 cu. in.
+For all its lovely, Italianate good looks, the new Corvair was no match for the competition from Dearborn, in part because the Covair’s top engine, the a 164 cu. in.
 (2,680 cc) turbocharged flat-six, had only 180 gross horsepower (134 kW) while the Mustang’s base 289 cu. in.
 (4,728 cc) V8 offered 200 hp (149 kW).
 The Corvair was clearly over-matched and the public had cooled on its radical engineering, not helped by the growing controversy over the early Corvair’s handling.

 PANTHER’S PAL: THE CHEVROLET CAMARO